Building a repertoire based on 1 Nf3

 16. The move 1 …e6 tends to transpose to other lines, with Black playing either …d5 or …f5.

-17. There are a number of other minor systems for Black, against which White should have some basic knowledge about, but they are generally easy to meet with sensible play.
+17. There are a number of other minor systems for Black, about which White should have some basic knowledge, but they are generally easy to meet with sensible play.

 Although the above might seem overwhelming at first, in fact White’s approach after 1 Nf3 is one of those things that is harder to explain than to understand.
 I would advise sketching out a tree of variations to get a feeling for how all the positions are interlinked.